Derry woman appeals for donations to help homeless

 A Derry woman who has organised an event in aid of homeless people in the city is appealing for donations.

-Recently qualified hairdresser, Deirdre White, is hosting the event at the Salvation Army community hall, John Street, on December 7 - it will begin at 11am.
+Recently qualified hairdresser, Deirdre White, is hosting the event at the Salvation Army community hall, John Street, next week.

+Speaking to the Derry News, she said: “I'm organising a day to help the homeless.

 “We have a few barbers and hairdressers helping out with cutting the hair and some others helping out on the day.”